vhladiienko/awesome-game-production/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Label your pull request according to the changes you made
-- And this as well
+- Double-check your spelling
-- And don't forget to check this
+- Check the external link for any locale modifiers and use the EN resource version if such exists

 Thank you for your suggestions!